 We have good news: Indiana Podiatry Group is a family-focused business that treats all kinds of feet and patients of any age.
 Whether you are dealing with ingrown toenails, a sprained ankle, or bunions, we have the right doctor with the right training to get you on the road to recovery.

 As your family's feet grow and change, Indiana Podiatry Group will always be here to take care of you.
-Also, with six offices in and around the Indianapolis area, we are only a short drive from wherever you live in central Indiana.
-Contact us today to schedule an appointment by calling (317) 773-7787 for our Indianapolis, Noblesville, and Fishers/Saxony offices, or (765) 377-1148 for our Tipton, and Richmond offices.
+Also, with eight offices throughout Indiana, we are only a short drive from wherever you live in central Indiana.
+Contact us today to schedule an appointment by calling 888-431-8789

 Complete Foot and Ankle Care for the Whole Family

 What's the difference between seeking treatment from a podiatrist versus your family doctor versus an orthopedic surgeon?
 A podiatrist’s training is entirely related to conditions of the foot and ankle.
 Your family doctor has had very little training dealing specifically with foot & ankle care because they’ve focused instead on general practice.
 While there are orthopedic surgeons who specialize in foot and ankle care, it will most likely be for surgical purposes.

 If you needed glasses, you wouldn't go to your family doctor for glasses, right?
 That's the same way people should feel about seeing a podiatrist, because we have dedicated our entire careers to the health and wellbeing of the lower extremities.

 - Heel Pain.
 Heel pain is extremely common and it can happen for many different reasons, such as plantar fasciitis, inflammation of the Achilles tendon, flat feet, or high arches.